Book of Meridian

 "I do and I don't," I said "I wish to forget the pain, but all that is left of my love for Amberle is my memories of us together."

 As Dracnoris looked at me, his green eyes watered, like emerald ice melting.
 He raised himself up, and shook his wings.

 With a sudden roar, Dracnoris spread his wings and dove into the roiling lava pool below.
 As soon as he hit the surface, great plumes of lava shot up.
 The mountain rumbled and fiery balls spit up into the air.
 I strengthened my shield and stayed to witness his splintering.

 From the top of his neck to the tip of his tail, Dracnoris split in two, out of which bubbled his shimmering green essence.
-The essence spurt forth smaller winged forms, miniature versions of Dracnoris.
+The essence spurted forth smaller winged forms, miniature versions of Dracnoris.
 They flew into the air, spinning and screeching with their newborn voices.
 As each one shot out of the volcano, they paused briefly before me and nodded.
 Hundreds rose up, circling the volcano that continued to erupt with furious explosions of rock and magma.
 The shards circled around like a flock of birds, then broke apart into four groups that drifted off in each of the cardinal directions.
 Thus, were the dragons born.

 As the volcano eruption died down, I noticed the skin of Dracnoris still floated in the lava pool, foaming with a green luminescence.
 It slowly drifted and washed up onto a rocky ledge.

 Then, something amazing happened, another race began to splinter from this final pool of essence.
 And they were star shaped, a new race.
 Finally, Dracnoris would know what it would be to be star formed.
 I hoped he would not be disappointed.